Middle ear (otitis media) infections are very common in young children. They include:

 Treatment Guidelines for Otitis Media with Effusion (OME)

-Otitis media with effusion (OME) usually resolves on its own without treatment, especially when it follows an acute ear infection.
+Otitis media with effusion (OME) is fluid behind the middle ear (eardrum).
+It usually resolves on its own without treatment, especially when it follows an acute ear infection.
 Antibiotics are not helpful for most cases of OME.

 The American Academy of Pediatrics (AAP), the American Academy of Family Physicians (AAFP), and the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) clinical practice guidelines for OME recommend the following treatments:

-Children with OME lasting longer than 4 months may be candidates for surgery if they have:
+Children with persistent OME lasting longer than 3 months should get a hearing test.
+Children may be candidates for ear tube (tympanostomy) insertion surgery if they have:

-Tympanostomy (the insertion of tubes into the eardrum) is the first choice for surgical intervention.
+Insertion of tympanostomy tubes into the eardrum is the first choice for surgical intervention.
 Adenoidectomy (removal of adenoids) plus myringotomy (removal of fluid), with or without tube insertion, is sometimes recommended as a repeat surgical procedure.
 (Myringotomy alone is not recommended for OME treatment.
 Adenoidectomy is not recommended as an initial procedure unless some other condition (chronic sinusitis, nasal obstruction, adenoiditis) is present.

 Tonsillectomy (removal of tonsils) is not recommended for OME treatment.